semdinsp/railsmath/README.md

 Ruby on Rails mathematica integration  post and get activerecord models from mathematica to a ruby on rails project
 ## Test File
 This is included.
 See rails test.mt for working examples but they will need to be changed to point to your rails application and model names
+Updated on Oct 21 2016 to support Mathematic version 11 UrlExecute function.
+This code should now run transparently on both 11 and 10 systems.

 ##  Code Philiosphy
 Name the active record model and then post the data a a set of rules.
 For example if your activerecord model is books and each book has a name and author you would post a book wiwith the name and author as a set of rules.
 This is sent to Ruby on Rails code as a json post.